Version 1.0: May 2018

 Cookies required to carry out the electronic communication process or to provide specific functions you requested (e.g. use of the shopping basket), are stored on the basis of Art.
 6, Para.
 1 f.
 The operator of the website has a legitimate interest in storing cookies for the purpose of the technically smooth and optimized provision of its services.
 Insofar as other cookies (e.g. cookies for the analysis of surfing habits) are stored, these are dealt with separately in this privacy statement in the following section.

 5. Use of Google Maps

-Our website uses the map service Google Maps, by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google“).
-To ensure that the Google map data used by us can be integrated and shown in your web browser, when calling up the contact page, your web browser must connect to a Google server, which can also be located in the USA.
-When personal data is transmitted to the USA, Google has subjected itself to the EU-US Privacy Shield.
+On our website can be used the map service Google Maps, by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA (“Google“).
+This service is activated only after the customer has clicked on it.
+Only then the Google map data we used can be integrated and shown in your web browser, and your web browser will establish a connection to a Google server, which can also be located in the USA.
+In the rule no personal data will be transmitted and in the event that personal data is transmitted to the USA, Google has subjected itself to the EU-US Privacy Shield.
 Google hereby receives the information that the contact page of our website has been called up by the IP address of your device.
 The legal basis is Art.
 6, Para.
 1, Sentence 1 f GDPR, based on our legitimate interest in the integration of a map service to establish contact.

 If you are calling up the Google map service on our website while you are logged into your Google profile, Google is also able to link this event to your Google profile.
 If you do not want this link to your Google profile to be made, you need to log out of Google before calling up our contact page.
 Google stores your data and uses it for the purposes of advertising, market research and personalized presentation of Google Maps.
 You can object to the collection of this data by Google.